 When the worship leader starts a sentence with “We’re going to change this song from the key A to the key of…” we hold our breath, instinctively hoping for E, D, C, or G. Unfortunately, that sentence usually finishes with something like “…Bb”.

-I’m going to approach this the same way I approached the “Owning The Key of E” by showing the chord shapes in “families”.
-The first family uses the open G string beautifully and can be played by keeping the bass note on the A string for every chord.
+The first chord shape family uses the open G string beautifully and can be played by keeping the bass note on the A string for every chord.

 This second family takes advantage of the open D string to pull out some interesting voices.
 It also allows you to keep your bass note on a single string though this time you are hanging on the E string.

 Of course there are plenty of additions you can make to these.
-The Beyond Bar Chords post on the moveable G2 shape can offer some more alternatives.
 As always remember, the more you stray away from the most common voicing, the easier it is to play chords that clash with what your band is playing so let your ear be your guide.